mehrniaamouei/ToDolist-Project/README.md

 - Assign deadlines to tasks ⏰
 - View a list of all projects and their tasks 📋
 - Configurable limits via `.env` file ⚡

+## ⚠️ Deprecation Notice

+The Command Line Interface (CLI) is no longer a core feature of this project and its use is discouraged.
+All new features and developments will only be available through the API.
+Please refer to the [API endpoints](./app/api/routers.py) for usage and future development.